 If you sincerely work towards what matters to you, the first one gets a boost automatically.
 As one and two improve, the third one ceases to matter after a while.

-Elsewhere, I once quoted a story from the life of Rabindranath Tagore, a Nobel Laureate, an Indian philosopher and writer, I would like to share it here:
+Elsewhere, I once quoted a story from the life of Rabindranath Tagore, a Nobel Laureate, Indian philosopher, and writer, I would like to share it here:

 Tagore had a disciple who was very good at painting.
 However, he worried about what people thought about him, his work, and their opinions.
-So much so, it hindered his creativity.
-On multiple occasions Tagore told him to listen to his heart, that when it came to art, he should draw what he cared about and that the canvas was supposed to be his playfield and not a dumpster of others’ opinions.
+So much so that it hindered his creativity.
+On multiple occasions, Tagore told him to listen to his heart, that when it came to art, he should draw what he cared about and that the canvas was supposed to be his playfield and not a dumpster of others’ opinions.

 The disciple concurred.
 Two days later he went back to Tagore.
 He was visibly upset and downright pensive.